bright/new-www/content/blog/building-frontends-embracing-ai-a-look-into-michał’s-career.md

 published: true
 language: en
 ---
 **It took Michał only one day to choose his career path – but the spontaneity of that decision didn’t stop him from thriving in his work.
-Discover how Michał embraces AI in his daily routine, why he thrives in a feedback-driven culture, and whether he feels intimidated by the fullstack developers around him.**
+Discover how Michał embraces AI in his daily routine, why he appreciates a feedback-driven culture, and whether he feels intimidated by the fullstack developers around him.**

 <div className="image">![Frontend developer career story](/images/brightstorymichalo_grid_new.png "Frontend developer career story")</div>